Housing Hub Listing Quality and Safety Measures

 Listing checks

-Housing Hub team members, many of whom are assisting people with disability to find housing, will consistently engage with dozens of listings across Australia, and will always flag with the digital team if any listing information is confusing or misleading.
-This includes checks across all listings for qualitative fields such as a clear and quality title and listing description, if they include quality listing images, if their local amenities fields are accurate, and more, and will be done bi-monthly.
-This also includes checking if floor plans have been included, and the quality of the included floor plan images.
+Housing Hub team members, many of whom are actively assisting people with disability to find housing, flag if any listing information is confusing or misleading.
+This includes qualitative information, such as a clear title and quality listing description, whether the listing includes quality images and floorplan, and whether details in the local amenities fields are accurate.

 Missing information

-To ensure that listings display as much useful information as possible, audits are completed for missing or inaccurate data key data such as missing rental amounts, empty fields that are useful for Seekers to learn more about the listing, and any other instances of fields missing crucial information.
-These will be performed by our Digital Team via reporting run from our system to check for missing data fields across all listings on a bi-monthly basis.
+To make sure that listings display as much useful information as possible, our audits check for missing or inaccurate key data, such as missing rental amounts, or empty fields that are useful for Housing Seekers to learn more about the listing.

-One of our recurring types of Events include the quarterly Provider User Group where we gather to understand how we can improve our platform and best meet the needs of our Providers.
-We are constantly making updates and developing new provider portal features, and participants in these groups often see and hear about new features before any other Providers or website users in order to make as many improvements as possible before implementation.
+We run a quarterly Provider User Group, to gather insights and feedback, and better understand how we can improve our for providers.
+We are constantly making updates and developing new Provider Portal features, and participants in these groups often see and hear about new features before any other providers or website users in order to make as many improvements as possible before implementation.

 Website Security Measures

-• Penetration tests are run annually including the use of Certified Ethical Hackers to actively attempt to breach our systems
+• To identify vulnerabilities, penetration tests are run annually, including by Certified Ethical Hackers who actively attempt to breach our systems

 • All long-term data is stored on-shore in Australia with Amazon Web Services and Salesforce